pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

     .. method:: finalize()

         :return bytes: Returns the remainder of the data.
-        :raises cryptography.exceptions.IncorrectPadding: This is raised when
-                                                          the data provided
+        :raises ValueError: This is raised when the data provided isn't correctly padded to be a multiple of the algorithm's block size.
-                                                          isn't correctly
-                                                          padded to be a
-                                                          multiple of the
-                                                          algorithm's block
-                                                          size.

         Once ``finalize`` is called this object can no longer be used and :meth:`update` and :meth:`finalize` will raise